Guide to Mehndi, Haldi & Sangeet Invitation Wording with Examples

 Come adorn her hands with your love and blessings.
 Refreshments will be served.

-Casual / Warm Mehndi Invitation
+Casual Mehndi Invitation

 Hey there!